CHILD CARE LICENSING

 - 4 hours of Pediatric First Aid Training

-- 8 hours of Preventive Health Practices Including 1-hour Nutrition Supplement Training
+- 8 hours of Preventive Health Practices with 1-hour Nutrition Supplement Training

 Every two (2) years, child care providers must renew their training by completing 4 hours of pediatric First Aid and 4 hours of pediatric CPR.